-Therefore, students may be excused temporarily from school attendance for the following reasons: illness or quarantine; bereavement or serious illness in family; weather so inclement as to endanger the health of the child; and observance of major religious holidays.
+Therefore, students may be excused temporarily from school attendance for the following reasons: illness or quarantine; bereavement or serious illness in family; inclement weather as to endanger the health of the child; and observance of major religious holidays.

 A child may also be excused for other exceptional reasons with approval of the Principal or designee.